pouriya/director/README.md

 -type  start() :: {module(), function()} % default Args is []
                 | mfa().

-%% I explained 'restart', 'delete' and {'restart', MiliSeconds}
+%% I explained 'restart' and {'restart', MiliSeconds}
+%%
-%% 'stop': director will crash with reason {stop, [info about process crash]}.
+%% 'stop': director will crash with crash reason of child process.
+%%
 %% {'stop', Reason}: director exactly will crash with reason Reason.
+%%
 %% 'wait': director will not restart process,
 %%  but you can restart it using director:restart_child/2 and you can use supervisor:restart_child/2 too.
+%%
 %% fun/2: director will execute fun with 2 arguments.
 %%  First argument is crash reason for process and second argument is restart count for process.
-%%  Fun should return terms like other plan elements.
+%%  Fun should return one of previous terms.
 %% Default plan is:
 %% [fun
 %%      (normal, _RestartCount) ->